 - Vehicle enhancing workshops

-Types of Cover Available
+Types of Motor Trade Insurance Cover Available

 One of the most important decisions to make when taking out a motor trade insurance policy is getting the right type of cover included.
 Motor trade insurance policies are typically highly tailored since every business has different requirements.
 Below are some of the most common types of cover available with a motor trade policy -

-- Road Risks - Road risks are a must with a motor trade policy.
+- Road Risk Insurance - Road risks are a must with a motor trade policy.
 As with regular car insurance, you can choose the level of cover you need.
 If you're looking to operate your business for minimal expense then a third party only policy will enable you to do this.
 If you want a bit more protection then you can opt for a third party, fire and theft policy.
 A comprehensive policy will cover customer vehicles for all types of collisions, even those that you or one of your employees are liable for.

-- Combined Policy - A combined policy is perfect if you operate from a premises.
+- Combined Motor Trade Policy - A combined policy is perfect if you operate from a premises.
 A combined policy will cover all cars that are one the premises for theft, loss or damage.
 It will also provide full protection for your premises itself.
 This means you can operate your business with full peace of mind.
 A combined policy can be tailored to suit your exact needs.

-- Part-time Policy - If you work in the motor trade on a part-time basis then it doesn't make sense to pay for a full-time policy.
+- Part-time Traders Insurance Policy - If you work in the motor trade on a part-time basis then it doesn't make sense to pay for a full-time policy.
 With a part-time policy you can get flexible cover that provides protection only when you need it.

-Additional Types of Cover
+Additional Types of Motor Trade Cover